Subscriptions

 Subscriptions work by establishing a long-lived connection between the client and server, enabling the server to push data to the client as soon as it becomes available, making them a more efficient and scalable way to handle real-time data synchronization in applications.

 The Cosmo Router comes with subscription support out of the box without any limitations.
-We support two different protocols to enable the most versatile and efficient real-time data synchronization for your applications: WebSockets, Server-Sent Events.
+We support multiple different protocols to enable the most versatile and efficient real-time data synchronization for your applications: WebSockets, Server-Sent Events, and Multipart HTTP Protocol, among others.

 These protocols are both supported between the client and the router as well as between the router and each subgraph.
 The supported transport depends on the support of your client or subgraph.
 By default, graphql-ws is used which is widely adopted.
 The protocol to be used to subscribe for each subgraph can be configured while registering the subgraph on the control plane.
 See Create and Update for more information.